PhD, Masters, and Honours Projects |

 ![]() From "Conduction of Ultracold Fermions Through a Mesoscopic Channel", J-P. Brantut et al., Science 337, 1069 (2012). |

-2. Nonequilibrium dynamics of quantum many-body systems
+2. Out-of-equilibrium dynamics of quantum fluids

 ![]() |